nexushoratio/userscripts/STYLE-GUIDE.md

 Use the `https://github.com/nexushoratio/userscripts` userscript namespace.

 Use libraries as hosted on [Greasy Fork](https://greasyfork.org/en/users/1139937-mike-castle-nexus).
+As of 2023-10-16, we now use the new format that embeds the Greasy Fork version (different from the library version), inside the URL.
+See the strings `ABC` and `XYZ` in the skeleton.

 Skeleton for *bar.user.js*:
 ```